 Table Of Contents

-On that note, you can determine how stable and high-performing your service is depending on whether you use On-Demand or Spot Instances.
+On that note, you can determine how stable and high-performing your service is, depending on whether you use On-Demand or Spot Instances.
 Pricing, capacity, and flexibility will also vary depending on which of the two instances you choose.

 What Are On-Demand Instances?

-• No long-term usage commitments are required.
+• No long-term commitments or contracts

 What are the pros of On-Demand Instances?